Faro Airport: Car

 The airport is close to the A22 highway, with connections throughout the Algarve and direct to Lisbon and Spain.
-Faro airport has 3 different car parking areas.
-The closest parking area is called "Parking P0 / P1 – Classic", used for short-term visitors, while parking areas P2 and P3 are used for longer term car storage.

-Kiss and Fly is the name for a form of fast parking at the airport.

 Bus

 Airport bus routes 14 and 16 run each day between Faro Airport and Faro city centre bus station.
 From the bus station there are connections to most other Portuguese cities as well as to many Spanish destinations.
 The airport bus route is currently run by a company called "Proximo".

 Railway

-The nearest railway station is Faro which is about 5.7 km away and is located close to Faro city centre bus station.
+The nearest railway station is Faro, which is about 5.7 km away and is located close to Faro city centre bus station.
 A study into a rail link to the airport was undertaken in 2018.

-Taxis

-Public taxis are available from the airport and operate 24/7.

-Ride hailing

-Ride hailing companies' services are widely available in the area.

-Accolades

-In 2012, Airports Council International gave Faro Airport the title of Best Improvement in Europe.